doubleirish/OSCON_2015/README.md

 This is a live demonstration of hacking into the processor embedded in an SD card, effectively turning the device into a covert Raspberry Pi-class computer under your complete control -- running Linux.
 There will be a discussion of similar attacks against ARM processors embedded in current HDD drive controllers.

+> Conor- the WIFI enabled Micro SD card of the Transcend brand has a small microcontroler on it on which you can load busybox, run you own web server, add ssh etc

   * 00:45:14 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Protecting the future of mobile payments - Jonathan LeBlanc (PayPal / Braintree)